Free-by-cyclic groups, automorphisms and actions on nearly canonical trees: Linear growth

 \begin{prop} Suppose $G$ is a free-by-cyclic group where the defining outer automorphism is linearly growing.
 Let $T$ be the tree constructed in Proposition~\ref{prop:linear_nearly_canonical_tree}, with a nearly canonical action of $G$ (where edge stabilisers are virtually $\Z^2$, and vertex stabilisers are either virtually $\Z^2$ or virtually $F_m \times \Z$ with $m\geq2$).
 Then the quotient of ${\prod_{v \in V(\Gamma)}}'\Out(G_v;\{G_e\}_{\iota(e)=v})$ (from Theorem~\ref{thm:BassJiang} (2)) by $\prod_{v\in V(\Gamma)}\MC(G_v;\{G_e\}_{\iota(e)=v})$ (as described in Lemma~\ref{lem:quotient_by_McCool}) is finitely generated. \end{prop}

 \begin{proof} We consider the projection to each factor $A_e/\Ad(N_e)$.
-The subgroup we are interested in is contained in the product of these projections, which we will show is slender, and from there deduce that our subgroup must be finitely generated.
+The subgroup we are interested in is contained in the product of these projections, which we will show is Noetherian (every subgroup is finitely generated) and from there deduce that our subgroup must be finitely generated.

 First, we consider the vertices where the stabiliser contains a rank 2 free group.
 In this case, by Lemma~\ref{lem:induce_few_autos_of_edges} each of these vertex groups can only induce a virtually cyclic subgroup of automorphisms of each edge group.
 This is a property closed under subgroups and quotients, so for every edge $e$ with $\iota(e)$ a vertex of this type the projection to $A_e/\Ad(N_e)$ is virtually cyclic.